psecio/gatekeeper/docs/security-questions.md

 ## Validating the answer given

-You can use the `validateAnswer` method on the `SecurityQuestionModel` object to verify the answer to the given question.
+You can use the `verifyAnswer` method on the `SecurityQuestionModel` object to verify the answer to the given question.
 For example, we can pull the questions and check to be sure the answer to the first one is correct:

 ```php
 <?php